HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

 A small but notable number of pages (around 3000 or 0.05%) were oddly using `@supports` with CSS 2 syntax, such as `display: block` or `padding: 0px`, syntax that existed well before `@supports` was implemented.
 It is unclear what this was meant to achieve.
 Perhaps it was used to shield CSS rules from old browsers that don't implement `@supports`?

 {{ figure_markup(
   image="supports-criteria.png",
-  caption="Relative popularity of `@supports` features queried as a percent of occurrences.", description="Bar chart of the relative popularity of @supports features queried as a percent of occurrences.
-The most popular feature queried is sticky at 49% of occurrences on mobile pages, followed by ime-align at 24%, mask-image at 12%, overflow-scrolling at 5%, grid at 2%, custom properties, transform-style, max(), and object-fit all at 1%, and appearance at approximately 0%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRpe_HsNGpekn6YZV9k6QGmcZPxalqnDrL7DrDY-7X65RZEf_-aGfWuEvhk-yWV83ctIceE1bppCLpj/pubchart?oid=1901533222&format=interactive", sheets_gid="1155233487", sql_file="supports_criteria.sql"
+  alt="Relative popularity of @supports features queried as a percent of occurrences.", caption="Relative popularity of `@supports` features queried as a percent of occurrences.", description="Bar chart of the relative popularity of @supports features queried as a percent of occurrences.
+The most popular feature queried is `sticky` at 49% of occurrences on mobile pages, followed by `ime-align` at 24%, `mask-image` at 12%, `overflow-scrolling` at 5%, `grid` at 2%, custom properties, `transform-style`, `max()`, and `object-fit `all at 1%, and `appearance` at approximately 0%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRpe_HsNGpekn6YZV9k6QGmcZPxalqnDrL7DrDY-7X65RZEf_-aGfWuEvhk-yWV83ctIceE1bppCLpj/pubchart?oid=1901533222&format=interactive", sheets_gid="1155233487", sql_file="supports_criteria.sql"
 ) }}

 ## Meta

+{# TODO Authors: intro paragraph please #}

 ### Declaration repetition